danafaye/WindowsAPIAbuseAtlas/NTDLL/NtImpersonateThread/README.md

 - Processes or threads making Calls to `NtImpersonateThread`, often following thread or process enumeration.
 - Prior use of `OpenThread` or `GetThreadToken` to prepare for impersonation.
-- Sudden privilege operations immediately after impresonation calls (like accessing sesntive files or spawning new processes)
+- Sudden privilege operations immediately after impersonation calls (like accessing sensitive files or spawning new processes)
 - Reverting the thread to its original security context using `NtSetInformationThread` or similar calls to clean up and avoid detection.

 ## 🛡️ Detection Opportunities